BrunoBulle/Oempro_4.7/README.md

-# Oempro_4.7
+# Oempro 4.7 and 4.8
-Octeth Oempro 4.7 allows SQL injection.
+Octeth Oempro 4.7 and 4.8 allows SQL injection.

 ------------------------------------------